Tencent plays its cards wrong: Online poker game axed in China

 Although kids play a lot of online games, they only contribute about 10% of the industry's revenue, Chan said in a research note on Friday.

-Last week, Tencent said it had stepped up efforts to police how much children use "Honor of Kings," a game that came under government scrutiny last year for allegedly causing addiction in young people.
+Last week, Tencent said it had stepped up efforts to police kids' access to "Honor of Kings," a game that came under fire last year for allegedly causing addiction in young people.

+The massive popularity of "Honor of Kings" was what sparked the increased government scrutiny of Tencent's games, said Neo Zheng, a Beijing-based analyst with research firm IDC.

-New users now have to log on with their real names, which will be checked against government databases to determine players' ages.
+New users of the game now have to log on with their real names, which will be checked against government databases to determine players' ages.
 The company restricts how long minors can play, when they can access the game and how much they can spend.

 "Children are the hope of their families, the future of the country," the company said on its official WeChat account, parroting the government announcement laying out plans for new restrictions on the gaming industry.

--- Eric Cheung contributed to this report.
+-- Eric Cheung and Serenitie Wang contributed to this report.